gustavlj/Hufftest/README.md

 Reader can imagine sending the binary representation of text and frequency map.

 Main creates a new Huffman tree from frequency table.
-Main gets decoded text by passing it through the Huffman tree.
+Main gets decoded text by passing encoded text through the Huffman tree.